Christopher Gray (organist): Career

 Gray was appointed Assistant Director of Music at Truro Cathedral in 2000 and Organist and Master of the Choristers in 2008.
 During his time there he was responsible for six choral services each week and oversaw the introduction of a girls' choir to complement the existing boys' choir.

-With the cathedral choristers, Gray appeared on the ITV television programme Britain's Got Talent in 2019, singing "Can You Feel the Love Tonight", which was composed by Elton John for the animated film The Lion King.
 He also directed the Three Spires Singers and Orchestra as well as community and youth choirs in Cornwall.

 In 2022 it was announced that he would succeed Andrew Nethsingha as Director of Music at St John's College, Cambridge, in 2023.

-Gray has appeared as an organist in live radio and television broadcasts and on eight CD recordings, two of which were recommended as editor's choices by Gramophone magazine.
+Gray has appeared as an organist in live radio and television broadcasts.

+Gray appeared on the ITV television programme Britain's Got Talent in 2019, conducting the Truro choristers in "Can You Feel the Love Tonight", which was composed by Elton John for the animated film The Lion King.

+Discography

+Gray has made recordings as an organist and as a choir director.
+He has received an "Editor's Choice" and other recommendations by Gramophone magazine.